ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If none of the candidate entries matches the stateful environment entry then the stateful environment does not match.

 For each of the candidate entries, the Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field (referred to as the "MVM codepoints" below) within the stateful environment `measurement-map`.
+Each of the codepoints present in the stateful environment is compared againt the candidate entry.

+If any codepoint present in the stateful environment `measurement-values-map` doesn't match the same codepoint within the candidate entry then the stateful environment does not match.

+If all checks above have been performed successfully then the stateful environment matches.

+#### Matching a single codepoint in two measurement-value-maps {#sec-match-one-codepoint}

-The algorithm used to match the MVM codepoints is described below.
+The algorithm used to match the MVM codepoints is described in this section.
 The comparison performed depends on the value of the codepoint being compared and whether the `measurement-values-map` value associated with that codepoint is tagged.

 If the stateful environment `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.